-You can start and stop cache servers using the commands described below.
-Note that all cached data on that machine will be lost when its cache server is shut down.
+You can start and stop cache servers by using the commands described here.
+Note that all cached data on that machine is lost when its cache server is shut down jive start cache

 Note: If you're logged in as root, you can use su - jive to become the jive user.